 Canada's antitrust regime does not impose notification or government-clearance obligations at the early stake-building stage by the activist and does not, unlike the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR Act) in the United States, distinguish between shareholders with passive intent and those with an intention to effect change in the policies of the target company.
-In Canada, notification under the Competition Act is not required until the acquirer acquires more than 20% of the target's voting shares, and notification under Canada's Investment Canada Act is not required for an acquisition of less than a 1/3 voting interest in a Canadian business.
-In contrast, in the United States, the HSR Act can work, in effect, as an early warning system requiring notification of the target and government clearance at the early stake-building stage and a lengthy moratorium on purchases after the filing with the regulatory authority.
+In Canada, notification under the Competition Act is not required until the acquirer acquires more than 20% of the target's voting shares, and notification under Canada's Investment Canada Act is not required for an acquisition of less than a one-third voting interest in a Canadian business.
+In contrast, in the United States, the HSR Act can work, in effect, as an early warning system requiring notification of the target and government clearance at the early stake-building stage and a lengthy moratorium on purchases after the filling with the regulatory authority - even where the target is a Canadian company.